WillemsJ/Microservices-Workshop/README.md

 [Documentation](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign)

 ## End result
-Go to localhost:<port zuul>/rental/movies/search for the first exercise For the further exercises, use Postman for performing the operations.
+Go to localhost:port/rental/movies/search for the first exercise For the further exercises, use Postman for performing the operations.